io-gui/io/docs/core/getting-started.md

 Io is a UI framework for JavaScript applications and custom elements.
 It supports virtual DOM, reactive rendering and data binding.
 It comes with a collection of UI elements for basic interactions, menus, layout and presentation.

-For a quick start, read this document, then check out the [source code](https://github.com/io-gui/io/).
+For a quick start, read this document, then check out included [elements library](https://io-gui.dev/#page=elements) and the [source code](https://github.com/io-gui/io/).

 ## Usage